 And just recently, I created the 30 Minute Kaleidoscope Beanie, which i made literally in 30 Minutes using only one skein of Kaleidoscope yarn.
 Isn’t that yarn pretty?
 I feel like it really brings out the Suzette stitch.

-Let me know teach you how to crochet the Suzette stitch yourself.
-You won’t believe how is super fast and easy it is to crochet.
+Let me now teach you how to crochet the Suzette stitch yourself.
+You won’t believe how super fast and easy it is to crochet.
 And look at the texture!
 It is just so pretty.

 Alright, get your yarn and a corresponding hook and let’s get started.